muratk3n/thirdwave/en/tweets/2020/week7b.md

 bureaucracy had doubled.
 To pay for it, taxes were increased, further impoverishing the population, especially the dwindling farm population.
-The empire, writes Joseph Tainter, began consuming its own capital in the form of “producing lands and peasant populations.”
+The empire, writes Joseph Tainter, began consuming its own capital in the form of 'producing lands and peasant populations'.

 Weakened by a depleted energy regime, the empire began to crumble.
 Basic services dwindled.
 The immense Roman infrastructure